Oral Copulation with a Minor - California Penal Code 287 PC

 In this area of the law, the punishments can be very harsh and depend on several different facts.
 First, the judge and the prosecutor will look at what happens in the particular case that the defendant is charged with.

 Depending on the number of contacts and the period that has passed, this will be one of the most significant factors in determining the extent and severity of the punishment imposed.
 As indicated above, another important factor is the alleged victim's age and the perpetrator's age.

 The larger the age gap and the younger the alleged victim, the more serious the case will be viewed and the larger the exposure for the defendant.

-The penalties you may face as a result of a conviction of oral copulation with a minor depend on a number of circumstances and our sex crime defense attorneys will explain everything to you in detail and use our skill, knowledge, and legal strategy to get you the best possible results.
+The penalties you may face due to a conviction of oral copulation with a minor depend on several circumstances.
+Our sex crime defense attorneys will explain everything to you in detail and use our skills, knowledge, and legal strategy to get you the best possible results.

-- The person participated in an act of oral copulation with another person; AND
+- The person participated in the act of oral copulation with another person; AND

 - The other person was under the age of 18 when the act was committed

-The government must prove, BEYOND A REASONABLE DOUBT that the person thought the other party was under the age of 18.
+The government must prove, BEYOND a REASONABLE DOUBT, that the person thought the other party was under 18.